 This is maybe one of the most misunderstood price action secrets.
 Stop looking for shortcuts and do not wait for textbook patterns – learn to think and trade like a pro.

-#5 The 4 clues of candlesticks and price action
+#6 The 4 clues of candlesticks and price action

-Do you see more/longer wicks to the upside or to the downside?
+2) Bullish vs. bearish wicks Do you see more/longer wicks to the upside or to the downside?
 Wicks that stick out to the downside typically signal rejection and failed bearish attempts.

-Is the body of a candle positioned closer to the top or the bottom of the candle?
+3) Position of the body Is the body of a candle positioned closer to the top or the bottom of the candle?
 Bodies that close near the top often signal bullish pressure.

-Candles with a large body and small wicks usually indicate a lot of strength whereas candles with a small body and large wicks signal indecision.
+4) The body Candles with a large body and small wicks usually indicate a lot of strength whereas candles with a small body and large wicks signal indecision.

-We get the question how broker time and candle closing time influence price action a lot.
+We get the question of how broker time and candle closing time influence price action a lot.
 It does not make any difference to your overall trading although time frames such as the 4H or daily will look different on different brokers.